Last Updated on February 26, 2021 by Karmyn

 - NO CAFFEINE OR ALCOHOL.
 Steer clear of these dehydrating drinks.
 If you need something in the morning, try organic apple juice instead.

 - HUMIDIFY!
 Invest in a cool-mist humidifier for your home during dry seasons.
 A cool-mist humidifier is a better choice since warm ones tend to grow mold and bacteria.
 In either case, use distilled water and clean it often.

 - STOP drinking alcohol and caffeine immediately.

 - To speed up hydration, try coconut water.
-It’s benefits?
-More potassium that 4 bananas, easy digestible sugars and electrolytes, loads less sodium and sugar than sports drinks, and now comes in more than one flavor.
+Its benefits?
+More potassium than 4 bananas; easily digestible sugars and electrolytes; loads less sodium and sugar than sports drinks; and it now comes in several one flavors.

 - Use a hydration spray.
 My favorite nasal sprays are NeilMed Naso Gel (with sodium hyaluronate and aloe vera) and Xlear (with xylitol* and grapefruit seed extract.)

 - Use hydrating lozenges.
 I’ve used Thayer’s spray and lozenges for years.
 Sugary lozenges are not the best, but if you can’t find Thayer’s, gummy bears will work in a pinch.
 The glycerin in gummies helps soothe and coat the throat.
 Try to find the organic kind that doesn’t have processed sugar.
 Glycerin is also one of the principal ingredients in Entertainer’s Secret Throat Spray!